AY2526S1-CS2103T-F12-4/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 To create a red allergy tag, use `t/allergy` when adding a patient.
 Any tag containing "allergy" will appear red in the interface.

-Tag names may use hyphens to separate words (e.g. `high-blood-pressure`).
+Tag names may use hyphens to separate words (e.g. `allergy-peanut`).
+Spaces and Underscores are not allowed.
 </div>

 Examples: